letsI-MA/Laborprojekt/README.md

 # This is a Mandelbrot Set Explorer

-The idea was to display the __Mandelbrot Set__ in a somewhat appealing manner.
+The idea was to display the __Mandelbrot Set__ in a appealing manner.
 ***This project is for me to learn and adapt to problems in software development.***
 I did extensive amounts of comments in Version 1 so I can learn and keep the information close by.
 At the bottom of this readme I will provide my sources.